 Bachelor of Applied Science (BAS) Degree requires students complete an Associate of Applied Science (AAS) Degree prior to being accepted into the BAS programs.

-Bachelor of Arts (BA) Degree requires students to pursue coursework outside the major and complete one of the following tracks: 1.
-One Major and three areas of Concentation, 2.
-Two Majors and one area of Concentration, 3.
-One Major, one Minor, and one area of Concentration, 4.
-One Major and two Minors.
+Bachelor of Arts (BA) Degree requires students to pursue coursework outside the major and complete either: One Major and three areas of Concentation or one Major, one Minor, and one area of Concentration.

 Bachelor of Fine Arts (BFA) Degree requires a specific area of specialization within the art curriculum.
 Secondary admission requirements exist for this degree, as well.